Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Functional Inequalities and UQ for Discrete-Time Markov Processes

 We obtain UQ bounds for expectations in $\mu^*$ and $\widetilde\mu^*$ by constructing continuous-time processes with these same invariant distributions.
 Specifically, in Appendix \ref{app:jump} (see Theorem \ref{theorem:markov_family}) we obtain c\`adl\`ag Markov families $(\Omega,\mathcal{F},\mathcal{F}_t,X_t,\{P^x\}_{x\in\mathcal{X}})$ and $(\Omega,\mathcal{F},\mathcal{F}_t,X_t,\{\widetilde P^x\}_{x\in\mathcal{X}})$, whose transition probabilities $p_t$ and $\widetilde p_t$, respectively, (not to be confused with $p$ and $\widetilde p$) satisfy the following: \begin{enumerate} \item $\mu^*$ is invariant for $p_t$ for all $t\geq 0$, and similarly for $\widetilde \mu^*$ and $\widetilde p_t$ (see Theorem \ref{thm:markov}). \item The continuous-time semigroup, $\mathcal{P}_t$, on $L^2(\mu^*)$ constructed from $p_t$ is

 Specifically, $\mathcal{P}_t$ has bounded generator $A=\mathcal{P}-I$ (see Theorem \ref{thm:markov}).
-Note that we will also refer to $A$ as the generator of the discrete-time Markov process. \item The relative entropy of rate of the continuous-time process can be bounded by the relative entropy of the discrete-time process as follows:
+Note that we will also refer to $A$ as the generator of the discrete-time Markov process. \item The relative entropy rate of the continuous-time process can be bounded by the relative entropy of the discrete-time process as follows:

+for all $T>0$ (see Theorem \ref{thm:rel_ent} and Corollary \ref{corollary:rel_ent_bound}). \end{enumerate} \begin{remark} While the above construction, and the computation of the relative entropy, is standard for countable state spaces (see the discussion in Section \ref{Example:CTMC}), for our purposes it is necessary to work with general state spaces; to the best of our knowledge, the relative entropy bound \req{discrete_rel_ent} is new in this case.

+General state spaces are of interest, for example, when one is working with Markov chain Monte Carlo samplers, $p(x,dy)$ and $\widetilde p(x,dy)$, for measures, $\mu^*$ and $\widetilde{\mu}^*$ respectively, on $\mathbb{R}^n$.
+In this setting, to use our UQ method, one can construct the ancillary continuous-time Markov chain on $\mathbb{R}^n$, as outlined in Appendix \ref{app:jump}, and then apply the relative entropy bound \req{discrete_rel_ent}. \end{remark}

-for all $T>0$ (see Theorem \ref{thm:rel_ent} and Corollary \ref{corollary:rel_ent_bound}). \end{enumerate} In particular, Assumption \ref{general_process_assump} holds for $P^x$ and $\widetilde P^x$.
-If the generator $\mathcal{P}-I$ satisfies any of the functional inequalities covered in Section \ref{sec:Kac} then the general results therein imply UQ bounds for expectations in the invariant measures $\mu^*$ and $\widetilde\mu^*$, with \req{discrete_rel_ent} providing a bound on the relative entropy rate. \begin{remark} Note that here, we must take $\widetilde\mu=\widetilde\mu^*$ for the bounds to apply to the original discrete-time process, otherwise one obtains UQ bounds for ergodic averages of $f(X_t)$ under the auxiliary continuous-time Markov family. \end{remark}
+The Markov families $P^x$ and $\widetilde P^x$, obtained via the above construction, satisfy Assumption \ref{general_process_assump}.
+Hence, if the generator $\mathcal{P}-I$ satisfies any of the functional inequalities covered in Section \ref{sec:Kac} then the general results therein imply UQ bounds for expectations in the invariant measures $\mu^*$ and $\widetilde\mu^*$, with \req{discrete_rel_ent} providing a bound on the relative entropy rate. \begin{remark} Note that here, we must take $\widetilde\mu=\widetilde\mu^*$ for the bounds to apply to the original discrete-time process, otherwise one obtains UQ bounds for ergodic averages of $f(X_t)$ under the auxiliary continuous-time Markov family. \end{remark}

 For example, a Poincar{\'e} inequality for the generator $\mathcal{P}-I$,